The Case for Inclusion 2021: A Special Report on the Sustainability of Community Disability Services in AmericaCase for Inclusion 2021 Special Report

-Published regularly since 2006, the Case for Inclusion assesses all 50 states and the District of Columbia on 58 measures indicating how well state programs are supporting people with intellectual and developmental disabilities (I/DD).
-These 58 measures span seven key issue areas: Addressing a Workforce in Crisis, Keeping Families Together, Promoting Independence, Promoting Productivity, Reaching Those in Need, Serving at a Reasonable Cost and Tracking Health, Safety & Quality of Life.
+Published annually since 2006, the Case for Inclusion has traditionally assessed all 50 states and the District of Columbia on dozens of measures that indicate how well state programs are enabling people with intellectual and developmental disabilities (IDD) to be included in the community.

 Given the ways the COVID-19 pandemic has upended community-based IDD services, the 2021 edition of the Case for Inclusion takes a slightly different approach and instead examines state and federal policies to enable community services and the people leveraging them to thrive—both during and beyond the pandemic.